National Park & Monument Road Trip

 After leaving the Norris Geyser Basin, we headed toward the Western Entrance/Exit to go into West Yellowstone.
 West Yellowstone is a really neat town and is incredibly walkable.

-Overnight in West Yellowstone: Holiday Inn 315 Yellowstone Avenue
+Where To Stay: Holiday Inn 315 Yellowstone Avenue

 We stayed at the Holiday Inn and it was a great choice!
 The rooms were large, and the staff incredibly friendly.
 Upon check-in, the staff provided us with a map of West Yellowstone, as well as, a list of restaurants within walking distance.